yujiacheng8042/gitDome/readme.txt

-git is a good game
+Git is a distributed version control system.
+Git is free software distributed under the GPL